oneapi-src/oneDNN/doc/primitives/matmul.md

 1. Check @ref dev_guide_data_types.

-2. The CPU engine doesn't support `u8` data type for weights.
+2. The CPU engine does not support `u8` data type for weights.

 ## Performance Tips